ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_Ocarina of Time.md

 # Ocarina of Time

 ## Where is the settings page?
-The player settings page for this game is located <a href="../player-settings">here</a>.
-It contains all the options you need to configure and export a config file.
+The player settings page for this game contains all the options you need to configure and export a config file.
+Player settings page link: [click here](../player-settings).

 ## What does randomization do to this game?
 Items which the player would normally acquire throughout the game have been moved around.
 Logic remains, so the game